Jelly MDHV

 2. Breach of duty

 Next, your lawyer must show that there was a breach of that duty.
-If the motorist was distracted because they were texting on their phone, that would constitute a breach.
+If the motorist were distracted because they were texting on their phone, that would constitute a breach.

 3. Causation